aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 | Basic	| 16921 | 5067 | 29.945038709296 |
 | Premium | 8446 | 5064 | 59.957376272791 |
 | Standard | 8420 | 5044 | 59.904988123515 |

+_Insight:_ Premium and Standard subscription plans experienced a higher churn rate, implying that customer expectations were unmet.
+Thus, there was a misalignment between their perceived expectations of these higher-tier subscriptions and what they received.

 **Revenue generated from each customer**
 ````